 Another area for refinement is to tune the timing values a bit.

-Right now, we are possibly too aggressive about sending
+Right now we are probably too aggressive about sending

-messages when users are just pausing to think.
+messages, when users often are just pausing.
 It’s possible

 to better account for typing speed or other heuristic things